-Located on the island of Gran Canaria in the Canary Islands, Spain, the GC-210 road is a steep and hair-raising journey.
+Located in the central part of the island of Gran Canaria in the province of Las Palmas in the Canary Islands, of Spain, the challenging GC-210 road is a steep and hair-raising journey.
 It’s said to be the loneliest road on the island.
-It has been featured in Fast & Furious 6 and was the location of several scenes in the movie.
-Difficult to ride because it’s narrow, winding and steep.
+It was featured in Fast & Furious 6 and was the location of many scenes in the movie.

 Road suggested by: Marco Esteban Perez